 Here at Home: For several years, our regulators North of the border have been hard at work creating a similar requirements, known here as the “Best Interest Standard”(vii).
 The Ontario Securities Commission, through the creation of its Investor Advisory Panel (viii), has (finally), last month, issued its report not only detailing the need for a “Best Interest Standard”, but committing itself to the creation thereof (ix).
 A major focus is going to be preventing conflicts of interest, including embedded compensation.
 Trailer fees, deferred sales charges (DSC), and other heretofore “hidden” forms of advisor compensation may be eliminated outright, or, at least forcibly disclosed to clients up-front.
 The standard builds on the policy goals of regulators to educate investors (which is a goal we share with them).
 Firms may be required to disclose whether they are offering proprietary products only or a mix of proprietary and non-proprietary products.
 Mutual fund dealers may need to disclose that they do not consider a full range of investment products.
 Know-Your-Client (KYC) and Advisor proficiency requirements may both be tightened.
 Understanding if your Advisor is choosing investments manufactured by their own firm (or if they are incented to do so) versus considering an entirely open range of solutions, is something investors would be wise to do.
 Our suspicion is that, whatever form the legislation in Canada ultimately takes, like in the US, it will be an improvement over the status quo, but ultimately, won’t take the place of an investor needing to conduct their own thorough due diligence when hiring an Advisor and understanding exactly what conflicts, or potential conflicts, could exist in the mind of their Advisor.

 What is an investor to do?
 Understanding how their Advisor is compensated, their investment selection process, the importance of open-architecture (the ability to select investments outside of those created by their own firm), as well as the ethics, integrity, and qualifications of their Advisor should be absolutely top-of-mind for any investor, and, at the end of the day, while legislation will help, it is no substitute for knowing exactly whom you are retaining as your Advisor.
 People tend to act according to the manner in which they are incented, so make sure your Advisor’s interests are fully aligned with yours and that it is your best interest that is at the core of everything they do: The perfect place to start is with The Statement of Investor Rights, created by the CFA institute.
 We believe that you have these rights, and we do everything in our power to help you exercise them.
-This piece, Realize Your Rights, also created by the CFA Institute, gives you a usable list of Questions to Ask Your Financial Advisor.
-While the questions should serve merely as springboards to broader discourse, it is a great start.
-Anyone you work with (or are considering working with) should be able to provide satisfactory answers to the questions in the Realize Your Rights piece as well as the ones linked below.
+This article (click here) was written by Dan Richards, an industry consultant, in June of 2009.
+As the piece notes, these questions should serve merely as springboards to broader discourse—but it is a good start.
+Anyone you work with (or are considering working with) should be able to provide satisfactory answers to the questions in the Dan Richards piece as well as the ones linked below.
 We certainly can.

 How We Distinguish Ourselves: